U.S. Army Chemical Materials ActivityU.S. Army Chemical Materials ActivityU.S. Army Chemical Materials ActivityU.S. Army Chemical Materials Activity

 In July 2012, the Agency was redesignated from a major subordinate command to an AMC Separate Reporting Activity and renamed the U.S. Army Chemical Materials Activity.

-Today, CMA continues to support Soldier readiness by protecting the Nation’s chemical weapons stockpile at the two remaining sites, and safely assessing and destroying recovered chemical warfare materiel using transportable technologies.
+Today, CMA continues to support Soldier readiness by safely assessing and destroying chemical warfare materiel recovered in the United States, using transportable technologies specifically developed for this mission.

 A munitions handler guides the last M23 VX land mine in the Anniston Army Depot stockpile as it moves on the conveyor to the destruction process.